-We are a medical device company that is pioneering the use of flexible instruments and robotics to improve minimally invasive surgery.
-We are currently focused on the development and future commercialization of our SurgiBotTM Surgical System, or SurgiBot System, a minimally invasive surgical robotic system that is designed to utilize flexible instruments through articulating channels controlled directly by the surgeon, with robotic assistance, while the surgeon remains patient-side within the sterile field.
-The flexible nature of the SurgiBot System would allow for multiple instruments to be introduced and deployed through a single site, thereby offering room for visualization and manipulation once in the body.
-The SurgiBot System also integrates three-dimensional, or 3-D, high definition vision technology to improve the surgeon's visualization and manipulation of instruments during surgery.
+The SurgiBot System is designed to utilize flexible instruments through articulating channels controlled directly by the surgeon, with robotic assistance, while the surgeon remains patient-side within the sterile field.
+The flexible nature of the SurgiBot System allows for multiple instruments to be introduced and deployed through a single site, thereby offering room for visualization and manipulation once inside the body.
+The SurgiBot System also allows for three-dimensional high definition, or 3DHD, vision technology.